daniel-araujo/vue-raii/README.md

 ------------|-------------------------------------------------
 id          | (optional) resource identifier.
 Must be a string and uniquely identify the resource.
 Necessary if you want to reference the resource later on. constructor | A function that is called to construct the resource.
-It must return the resource. destrctor   | (optional) A function that is called to destroy the resource.
+It must return the resource. destructor  | (optional) A function that is called to destroy the resource.

 Example: